awaffle1/adventuregame-batch/README.md

-# adventuregame - for Windows Batch
+# Adventure Game for Batch (Original) - Archives

-No longer recieves updates.
-For a version with periodical updates, check out the python repo for adventuregame.
+This is archived and will no longer recieve updates.